A New Perspective on Precision and Recall for Generative Models: A New Framework for Evaluating Generative Models

 \subsection{Instantiating our Framework on kNN and KDE Families}

-In this section, we present effective families ---based on nearest neighbors methods: kNN and KDE--- of classifiers $\F^M$ and their advantages.
+In this section, we present effective families ---based on the $k$-nearest neighbors method (kNN) and KDE--- of classifiers $\F^M$ and their advantages.
 This section will be complemented in Section~\ref{sec:link-literature} with some extensions to encompass other metrics from the literature.

 \paragraph{kNN family} An intuitive way of defining a binary classifier which aims at discriminating between $P$ and $Q$ from sample points is to define a majority vote: for a given test sample, it simply consists in comparing the number of closest samples from $\X$ and from $\Y$.
 We introduce the following family of kNN binary classifiers